ANNIE M: 2009, AGE 59

 THELMA HOLLAND: 2008, AGE 64

-Eleven days ago, doctors diagnosed my mom with ovarian-level cancer, and I’m worried for both her and myself.
+Eleven days ago, doctors diagnosed my mom with ovarian-level disease, and I’m worried for both her and myself.
 She has an appointment at Duke University on January 06, 2009, to determine her stage.
 From the information that we have now, she shows no cancer in the organs, but her stomach keeps filling up with fluid.
 This is how she discovered that she had a problem.
 2 weeks ago, she couldn’t bend over due to the bloating in her stomach.
 She went to the hospital, and they took a gallon of fluid from her.
 They sent the fluid off for testing and sent her to a liver specialist.

 My mom had hepatitis from a blood transfusion when she was in her early 20s, so we thought that she was having problems with her liver.
-The liver specialist said he couldn’t help her, that she needed to go to an oncologist because she had CA125-related ovarian Cancer, and that she had about 3 good months to live.
+The liver specialist said he couldn’t help her that she needed to go to an oncologist because she had CA125-related ovarian issues, and that she had about 3 good months to live.
 He said it just like there was a cake in the oven.
 I didn’t believe it initially; my mom’s first reaction was not to fight but to accept it.

 CINDY H.: 2008, AGE 45